slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

         outages?
 Are they tested?
 How frequently?

 -   Provenance generation
-    -   How does the platform observe the build to ensure the provenance's accuracy?
+    -   How does the control plane observe the build to ensure the provenance's accuracy?
-    -   Are there situations in which the platform will not generate provenance for a completed build?
+    -   Are there situations in which the control plane will not generate provenance for a completed build?
 What are they?

 -   Development practices
-    -   How do you track the platform's software and configuration?
+    -   How do you track the control plane's software and configuration?
         Example: version control
-    -   How do you build confidence in the platform's software supply chain?
+    -   How do you build confidence in the control plane's software supply chain?
 Example: SLSA L3+ provenance, build from source
     -   How do you secure communications between builder components?
+Example:
-Example: TLS with certificate transparency.
+        TLS with certificate transparency.
     -   Are you able to perform forensic analysis on compromised environments?
         How?
 Example: retain base images indefinitely

 -   Creating environments
-    -   How does the platform share data with environments?
+    -   How does the control plane share data with environments?
 Example: mounting a shared file system partition
-    -   How does the platform protect its integrity from environments?
+    -   How does the control plane protect its integrity from environments?
         Example: not mount its own file system partitions on environments
-    -   How does the platform prevent environments from accessing its cryptographic secrets?
+    -   How does the control plane prevent environments from accessing its cryptographic secrets?
 Examples: dedicated secret storage, not mounting

 -   Managing cryptographic secrets
-    -   How do you store the platform's cryptographic secrets?
+    -   How do you store the control plane's cryptographic secrets?
-    -   Which parts of the organization have access to the platform's cryptographic secrets?
+    -   Which parts of the organization have access to the control plane's cryptographic secrets?
     -   What controls are in place to detect or prevent employees abusing such access?
 Examples: two-person approvals, audit logging